Manager of Player Development (IA, IL, KS, MO, NE, WI)

-Dan Jablonic (St. Cloud, Minn.) will serve youth hockey associations in Illinois, where he will act as a leading resource for age-appropriate programming, training, competition and long-term athlete development.
+Dan Jablonic currently serves as a manager of player development for USA Hockey, a role he assumed in November 2022.
+Previously, he served youth hockey associations in Illinois, where he continues to be a leading resource for age-appropriate programming, training, competition and long-term athlete development.

 As a player, Jablonic skated with Blaine (Minn.)
 High School and then in the United States Hockey League (USHL) before enrolling at the University of Minnesota Duluth, where he played NCAA Division I hockey with the Bulldogs from 1993-97.
 Jablonic earned a bachelor’s degree in psychology from UMD in 1997.
 He then played professionally in the ECHL before finishing his playing career with Skelleftea AIK in Sweden.

 Jablonic developed his passion for coaching during his time at UMD, working youth hockey camps and schools in Minnesota and Wisconsin.
 His coaching career officially began with Skelleftea in 2005, where he served as an assistant coach for the club’s Under-18 team.
 He later served in the same capacity with the Skelleftea Under-20 team and as an assistant coach for the club’s Swedish Hockey League professional team before moving to Timra IK, where he was head coach of the club’s Under-20 team in 2007-08.
 He then moved on to Frolunda in Sweden’s top professional league, where he spent two seasons as an assistant coach before returning stateside to lead the youth program at Kettler.
 During his time coaching in Sweden, Jablonic assisted in the development of seven first-round NHL draft picks.